Paper Plate Jellyfish Craft

 Paper plate jellyfish crafts on marble background

-If you take a picture and share it Instagram make sure to #kidsactivityzone or tag us @kidsactivityzoneblog so we can see them!
+If you take a picture and share it on Instagram make sure to #kidsactivityzone or tag us @kidsactivityzoneblog so we can see them!

 Want to save this activity or recipe?
 Enter your email below and we’ll send it straight to your inbox!